ExquisitePixelz/SyncVR/README.md

 # SyncVR
 My intership commission for SyncVR

+Notes on design choices during development:
+There's a design choices PDF, found in this git.
+It describes some of my thought as I developed this app.

 Notes on development of the game:
 Some assets were downloaded and used which I paided for.
 These assets which were used were only used for art.
 All code was written by me.
 The assets used were: